FelixAntoineLeSieur/Ste-JustinePacbioWGS/README.md

 # Ste-JustinePacbioWGS
-Pacbio data processing, including Preanalysis, WGS Analysis and Post-analysis
+Pacbio long read Whole Genome sequencing data processing, including Preanalysis, WGS Analysis and Post-analysis

 We describe here a workflow for analyzing and processing data received from the Revio PacBio sequencer acquired by the CHU Sainte-Justine.